osilander/203.311/Week4/Week4.md

 [^2]: Paired end Illumina `.fastq` files are often named with an internal "R1" and "R2".
 This refers the "Read 1" and "Read 2" and indicates, for convencience, that the files are paired.

+> You wanted a complete list of every sequencing platform, the read length, and the cost per Gbp?

 |Platform|Read length max: (paired-end*, Half of data in reads**)|Price per Gbp min: ($)|
 |-----------|-------------|------------|
 |ILMN iSeq 100 1fcell|PE150*|485.00|